 Artie Leather Weight

 Anyone who’s tried to hold down a print while mounting it for framing knows you can’t just grab random objects to do the job, lest you scratch the print.
-Enter the Artie Leather Weight.
+Enter the Artie Leather Weight, featuring our famed panda mascot.
 Heavy enough to keep prints in place, but covered in soft, non-abrasive leather to protect the art.
 Priced low enough to buy a set of four, and cover every corner.
-They’ll wonder how you knew.
 Buy here.

 Here at Frame Destination, we appreciate it when someone offers a fresh spin on a normal, everyday object.
-Take these playing cards, for example, featuring a palm-sized walk through the history modern art, design and machine technology.
-Each suit displays one of four eras: Bauhaus typography (spades), mid-century book covers (hearts), late-1900s silkscreen posters (clubs) and contemporary art and design in the age of mobile (diamonds).
-As far as looks go, every hand’s a winning hand.
+Take these playing cards, for example: a refreshing mix of modern aesthetic and sustainability — the ink is vegetable based.
+As far as looks go, every hand’s a winner.
 Buy here.

 Honey Fund Shadowbox